it985/my-stars/README.md

 *   [beiyuouo/mid-air-draw](https://github.com/beiyuouo/mid-air-draw) - 🎨 凌空画笔 - 手势识别 + 手指识别跟踪实现空中绘画

-*   [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - This version of Stable Diffusion features a slick WebGUI, an interactive command-line script that combines text2img and img2img functionality in a "dream bot" style interface, and multiple features and other enhancements.
-For more info, see the website link below.
+*   [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
+The solution offers an industry leading WebUI, supports terminal use through a CLI, and serves as the foundation for multiple commercial products.

 *   [EvgSkv/logica](https://github.com/EvgSkv/logica) - Logica is a logic programming language that compiles to StandardSQL and runs on Google BigQuery.